Jim Sillars: 'I'm in despair' about Yes movement

 Like around a third of SNP supporters, Mr Sillars voted for Brexit in 2016, and explained he had done so because he regarded the European Union as “profoundly undemocratic”.

-Nicola Sturgeon has previously said a Yes vote for independence would automatically lead to an independent Scotland rejoing the EU, but the SNP is now looking again at this.
+Nicola Sturgeon has previously said a Yes vote for independence would automatically lead to an independent Scotland rejoining the EU, but the SNP is now looking again at this.

 Mr Sillars said: “Let’s assume there was a referendum and she said to us, there’s a double mandate required for this Yes vote, Yes to independence and Yes to immediate application to rejoin the European Union.